-The game also includes player versus player combat to give you something else to do with all those cool weapon drops.
+The game also includes player versus player combat.
 In co-op, players can also challenge each other to a duel.
 One player melees another, and if they melee back a dome will form around them and they can battle it out.
 In addition, arenas can be found around the world where players can fight each other.

 One of the big draws of Borderlands is the promise of millions of guns that are all unique, generated procedurally.
 During the E3 2008 gameplay demo, Gearbox stated that each of the game's weapons manufacturers have rules and materials that define what’s available for them to use to create the weapons.
 The developers of Borderlands created a program that generates weapons based on a set of rules.
 According to Game Informer, Randy Pitchford reported that the last weapon count for the game was an astronomical 17,750,000.

 Traversing the Landscape